kdheepak/blog/content/36-unicode-cheat-sheet.md

 ```

 Printing the length of the string in Julia returns `5`.
-As we saw earlier, this is the number of codepoints in the unicode string.
+As we saw earlier, this is the number of code points in the unicode string.

 Julia `String` literals are encoded using the UTF-8 encoding.
-In Python, the indexing into a string would return the codepoint at the string.
+In Python, the indexing into a string would return the code point at the string.
 In Julia, indexing into a string refers to code units, and for the default `String` this returns the byte as a `Char` type.

 ```julia